 - Start writing – think of this like writing a paper in school: introduction, supporting arguments, and closing.
 Get something you feel pretty good about “on paper.”
 If you have a specific length of video you need to create, check out this website (Convert Words To Time) to get a rough idea of how many words you can write and still hit your mark.

 Now that you have a script in front of you, it’s time for the most important step (at least in our opinion) — revising your script.
 You might be saying at this point, “Wait, I already did all this when I wrote the script the first time!”
 And you’re right…sort of.

 You aren’t a robot

 - Read it aloud.
 Think about how it flows — if it even flows at all.
-If it doesn’t think about how you would share this info with a friend at the coffeeshop, and write it down.
+If it doesn’t, think about how you would share the content with a friend at the coffeeshop, and make those changes.

 By following these steps, you can make sure the video script sounds natural, not robotic.

 Now that you have a great script in place, let’s talk a little bit about delivering that script on camera.
 You essentially have two options now — memorize the script or use a teleprompter.
 In our opinion, those are really the only viable options, and we suggest the teleprompter almost 100% of the time.